symfony/symfony-docs/session.rst

 After processing the request, the controller sets a flash message in the session and then redirects.
-The message key (``notice`` in this example) can be anything: you'll use this key to retrieve the message.
+The message key (``notice`` in this example) can be anything: you will use this key to retrieve the message.

 In the template of the next page (or even better, in your base layout template), read any flash messages from the session using the ``flashes()`` method provided